timed presentation related wl_surface requests

 combination of 'kind' values

-The content update was displayed
+the content update was displayed

 The associated content update was displayed to the user at the indicated time (tv_sec_hi/lo, tv_nsec).
 For the interpretation of the timestamp, see presentation.clock_id event.